A Letter from Josh Heikkila, serving in West Africa

 Recent surveys, I believe, have indicated that fewer and fewer people in the United States are finding a home in church.
 But people still describe themselves as spiritual, if not really religious.
 Maybe if we learn more and more to recognize the deeply spiritual world around us, it will help revitalize our common life of faith and prayer.
 I’d love to hear your thoughts and experiences with this.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: 1 Corinthians 12, bore hole wells, church attendance, Evangelical Presbyterian Church Ghana, Ghana.
 PC(USA) Africa WASH.
 PC(USA) Africa Health, Ghanaian theologian and pastor Kwame Bediako, hygiene, Lake Erie Presbytery, manual drilling, Matthew 25, Niamey, niger, Nigeria, poverty, prayer, Romans 12, sanitation, SMART Center, spirituality, toilets, unity of life, Wapuli Hospital, WASH stations, water

 Tags: Joshua Heikkila

-Tags: accra, city, fetching water, god, heikkila's sending, heikkila's sending and support, home, josh, josh heikkila, josh heikkila's sending, josh heikkila's sending and support, pace, people, running, running club, sending and support, walk, walking, water, west africa
+Tags: church, church to pray, faith and prayer, heikkila's sending, heikkila's sending and support, josh, josh heikkila, josh heikkila's sending, josh heikkila's sending and support, life, material, material and spiritual, people, prayer, presbyterian church, sending and support, spiritual, united states, west africa